eprothro/perform-later/README.md

 > **Note:**
 >
-> When an object is initialized within the asyncronous process, the class's `initialize` method will receive parameters with `null` values.
+> When an object is initialized within the asyncronous process, the class's `initialize` method will receive required parameters with `null` values.
 > Paramters to `initialize` do not need to be made optional, but the object must be able to initialize successfully with `null` parameter values.

 ### Motivation